speed1313/paperguessr/README.md

 # PaperGuessr
 PaperGuessr is a quiz game focused on testing your knowledge of papers in the Machine Learning field, inspired by GeoGuessr and CodeGuessr.

+Guess the title of the paper from the reference section.

 ![image](image.png)

 # Welcome to your contribution!